 This example shows how negative space can help set the mood.
 A dark and mysterious color palette makes the white space a part of the design in an integral way, using emptiness to set the stage and engage on an emotional level.

 12. Ceremony Coffee Roasters

-The Ceremony Coffee Roasters website is a bright, airy and sophisticated design that puts the sophisticated flavors of the coffee on full display.
-Images of exciting ingredients and flavors sit at the forefront of the design, but the pastel coloring that makes up the negative space really brings the design full circle.
+The Ceremony Coffee Roasters website is bright, airy, and sophisticated.
+Images of exciting ingredients and flavors sit at the forefront of the design, but the pastel coloring that makes up the negative space brings the full design circle.

-This is a clean and colorful design, but it soothes thank to the ample empty space that makes it easy for users to explore the many coffee offerings, understands more deeply the flavors these coffees embody and how users can get their hands on them.
+This is a clean and colorful design, but it soothes thanks to the ample space that makes it easy for users to explore the many coffee offerings, understand more deeply the flavors these coffees embody, and how users can get their hands on them.

 13. Max Chocolatier

-And the clean, empty space makes it dreamy to interact with, allowing users to create their own journey and navigate throughout the site in the way that they want to.
-This is an innovative and exciting use of white space that adds some fun to the presence of emptiness.
+Clean space makes it dreamy to interact with, allowing users to create their journey and navigate the site how they want to.
+This innovative and exciting use of white space adds some fun to the presence of emptiness.

-Clean, clear and cohesive -- those are just a few of the words used to describe designs that make effective use of white space.
-White space adds a lightness and a brightness to any website design that makes it more engaging to interact with.
+Clean, clear, and cohesive are just a few words used to describe designs that effectively use white space.
+White space adds lightness and brightness to any website design, which makes it more engaging to interact with.

-Not only does it make people want to scroll, but it makes it easier as well.
-Navigation is simplified when the layout is open and airy, which is exactly what negative space can do for a design.
+Navigation is simplified when the layout is open and airy, precisely what negative space can do for a design.
 It can give it some breathing room, making it much easier and more pleasant for users to dive into your website and its content.